-(c) Includes a \$1.2 million non-cash after-tax mark-to-market gain on certain interest rate swaps in 2012 and a \$27.3 million non-cash after-tax mark-to-market loss in 2011 on those same certain interest rate swaps.
+(e) Includes a \$20 million non-cash after-tax mark-to-market gain on certain interest rate swaps in 2013, a \$1.2 million non-cash after-tax mark-to-market gain on those same interest rate swaps in 2012 and a \$27 million non-cash after-tax mark-to-market loss in 2011 on those same interest rate swaps.

-(d) Income (loss) from discontinued operations, net of tax includes the activities of Enserco, our Energy Marketing segment.
-See Note 23 of the Notes to the Consolidated Financial Statements in this Annual Report on Form 10-K.
+(f) Income (loss) from discontinued operations, net of tax includes the activities of Enserco, our Energy Marketing segment.
+See Note 21 of the Notes to the Consolidated Financial Statements in this Annual Report on Form 10-K.